DSC-McMaster-U/mac-a-thon/README.md

 - **Next.JS**: A framework that provides a seamless development experience.
 - **Tailwind CSS**: A utility-first CSS framework for rapid UI development, following Material Design principles.
 - **Sanity CMS**: A customizable content management system that allows for easy content updates.
-- **Firebase Hosting**: Fast and secure hosting for web applications.
 - **Jest**: Testing library.
 - **GitHub Actions**: CI/CD for automating workflows and deployments.